How To Prepare For Postgraduate Study

 Financial preparation is important for every Master’s student, but the uncertainty created by the pandemic means it is arguably now more important than ever.
 A Master’s loan will be the main source of funding for most postgraduate students, but many people will find they need to top up their income to cover their living expenses.

-Talk to your existing employer, if you have one, and see how you might be able to balance your study while possibly working part-time.
-A lot of students take new part-time jobs in retail or hospitality, but there may be fewer positions available this year because of pandemic.
+Talk to your existing employer, if you have one, and see how you might be able to balance your studies while possibly working part-time.
+A lot of students take new part-time jobs in retail or hospitality, but there may be fewer positions available this year because of the pandemic.

 To calculate what extra income you might need, it’s a good idea to start putting together a detailed budget planner with all your likely monthly outgoings.
 By doing this now, you may also be able to start setting some extra money aside over the next five or six months.
 Creating a small savings buffer will protect you against any unplanned or unexpected costs that may arise once your study begins.